 Cheltenham Civic Society is affiliated to Civic Voice, which is the national organisation for the civic movement in England.

-Griff Rhys Jones is President of Civic Voice and our own Freddie Gick is Chairman.
+Griff Rhys Jones is President of Civic Voice.
 For further information, visit the Civic Voice website.